nayanrajani/Jenkins/README.md

       - docker-compose restart jenkins
       - docker-compose down           //this will delete the service but not the actual file/configuration in jenkins_home
     - docker ps
-    - docker logs -f [name]  //show logs for acertain containers OR it will provide the Admin Password for Jenkins
+    - docker logs -f [service-name]  //show logs for acertain containers OR it will provide the Admin Password for Jenkins
     - Access jenkins on web ->  [VM-Ip]:8080
     - Copy and paste the password
       - Continue